 Following his graduation, Mr. Sing worked as an associate attorney at one of Hawaii’s largest and most respected law firms.
 While in their employ, Mr. Sing specialized in complex civil litigation and immigration.
 Because his interest lay elsewhere, Mr. Sing accepted a position at the Office of the Public Defender in 1997, where he remained until 2003, when he founded the long time criminal defense firm of Hawk Sing & Ignacio.
 Since 2016, when that firm dissolved, Mr. Sing has practiced in the area of criminal defense as a solo practitioner with the Law Offices of Richard H.S.
 Sing.

 Mr. Sing has been a Barrister with the American Inns of Court, and is a past member of the Board of Directors for the UH Law School Alumni Association.
-He has lectured on legal issues related to domestic violence and the defense of juveniles within the criminal justice system.
 Mr. Sing is the past president of the Hawaii Association of Criminal Defense Lawyers (HACDL), and is currently its vice president.
-He is also the chairperson of the Criminal Justice and Corrections Section of the Hawaii State Bar Association.
+He is also the past chairperson of the Criminal Justice and Corrections Section of the Hawaii State Bar Association.

 Mr. Sing is also a member of multiple boards and committees focusing on criminal law within the State of Hawaii and currently sits of the Disciplinary Board of the Hawaii Supreme Court.
 Mr. Sing is a frequent speaker and presenter on various topics related to criminal law, and was recently inducted as a fellow into the American College of Trial Lawyers.